A Comprehensive Radiative Magnetohydrodynamics Simulation of Active Region Scale Flux Emergence from the Convection Zone

-For the domain spanning from the photosphere to the corona, the primary problem in a realistic model is the generation and transport of energy flux into the upper atmosphere and the dissipation of energy, which can maintain the high temperature of the corona. \citet{Gudiksen+Nordlund:2002,Gudiksen+Nordlund:2005a,Gudiksen+Nordlund:2005b} presented the first realistic model of the solar corona that considers the balance between the energy losses through optically thin radiation, thermal conduction, and the heating through dissipation of magnetic energy.
+For the domain spanning from the photosphere to the corona, the primary problem in a realistic model is the generation and transport of energy flux into the upper atmosphere and the dissipation of energy, which can maintain the high temperature of the corona. \citet{Gudiksen+Nordlund:2002,Gudiksen+Nordlund:2005a,Gudiksen+Nordlund:2005b} presented the first realistic model of the solar corona that considers the balance between the energy losses through optically thin radiation, thermal conduction, and heating through dissipation of magnetic energy.
 The Poynting flux resulting from photospheric magneto-convection has been found to be sufficient to heat the corona to over one MK.
 Forward synthesis of extreme ultraviolet (EUV) emission \citep{Peter+al:2004,Peter+al:2006} demonstrated that coronal loops and plasma dynamics in this realistic model are consistent with observations.
-This method was further extended by incorporating magnetic and velocity field from observations. \citet{Bourdin+al:2013} found that loops in the synthetic observation appear at the same location as the observed loops and reproduced the observed Doppler shift patterns. \citet{Warnecke+Peter:2019} showed that the model synthesized EUV emission reproduces many features observed in the very active region whose photosphere observation was used to drive the model, such as long loops connecting the spots, fan-like loops at the active region boundary, and compact loops in the active region core.
+This method was further extended by incorporating magnetic and velocity fields from observations. \citet{Bourdin+al:2013} found that loops in the synthetic observation appear at the same location as the observed loops and reproduced the observed Doppler shift patterns. \citet{Warnecke+Peter:2019} showed that the model synthesized EUV emission reproduces many features observed in the very active region whose photosphere observation was used to drive the model, such as long loops connecting the spots, fan-like loops at the active region boundary, and compact loops in the active region core.

-Combining the modeling methods that have been successfully applied on the upper convection zone and the atmosphere in a single computational domain is very non-trivial step.
+Combining the modeling methods that have been successfully applied to the upper convection zone and the atmosphere in a single computational domain is a very non-trivial step.
 A larger vertical extension is a clear factor to increase the computation expense.
-Some realistic treatments on the physical processes, such as solving radiative transfers through multiple rays, are intrinsically computational-expensive.
-The situation becomes worse, because more stringent constraints on time-stepping are imposed by including more physics, for example, thermal conduction in the corona.
+Some realistic treatments on the physical processes, such as solving radiative transfers through multiple rays, are intrinsically computationally expensive.
+The situation becomes worse because more stringent constraints on time-stepping are imposed by including more physics, for example, thermal conduction in the corona.